 Then my sister said, "You need a website."

-She and her husband had already set up their successful website and knew that a website was what we needed to sell our CDs and build the base for a larger Catholic business.
+She and her husband had already set up their successful website.
+They knew that a website was what we needed to sell our CDs directly to Catholic families and to build the base for a larger Catholic business.